TakeLab/podium/docs/source/advanced.rst

 Dataset splitting
 ---------------------

 It is often the case we want to somehow manipulate the size of our dataset.
 One common use-case is that our dataset comes in a single split -- and we wish to segment it into a train, test and perhaps validation split.
-For this, we have defined a :func:`Dataset.split` function which allows you to split your dataset into arbitrary ratios:
+For this, we have defined a :func:`podium.Dataset.split` function which allows you to split your dataset into arbitrary ratios:

 .. doctest:: dataset_splitting